Planets in astrology: Saturn

-In traditional astrology, Saturn is regarded as the ruling planet of Capricorn and Aquarius, which is the following sign.
 Western astrology appraises Saturn as the primary native ruler of the tenth house.
 In traditional Hindu astrology however, Saturn ruled both the first and eighth houses, and had its joy in the twelfth house of mischief and bad luck.

 Saturn rules over Saturday, which was named after the deity Saturn.
 Dante Alighieri associated Saturn with the liberal art of astronomia (astronomy and astrology).

 In Chinese astrology, Saturn is ruled by the element earth.
 In Indian astrology, Saturn is called Shani or "Sani", representing a noteworthy career and longevity.
 He is also the bringer of obstacles and hardship.

 Major planets discovered in the modern era

 Since the invention of the telescope, Western astrology has incorporated Uranus, Neptune, Pluto (also referred to as "outer planets") into its methodology.
 The outer modern planets Uranus, Neptune and Pluto are often called the collective or transcendental planets.
-The Indian and Chinese astrologies have tended to retain the ancient seven-planet system.
+Indian and Chinese astrologers have tended to retain the ancient seven-planet system.
 Meanings have had to be assigned to them by modern astrologers, usually according to the major events that occurred in the world at the time of their discovery.
 As these astrologers are usually Western, the social and historical events they describe have an inevitable Western emphasis.
 Astrologers consider the "extra-Saturnian" planets to be "impersonal" or generational planets, meaning their effects are felt more across whole generations of society.
 Their effects in individuals depend upon how strongly they feature in that individual's birth-chart.
-The following are their characteristics as accepted by most astrologers.
+The following are their characteristics as accepted by most astrologers, although some details can differ between astrologers.